1985 Pacific hurricane season: Record activity

 Although meteorologists expected a below-normal season, the season got on to a fast start though no storms formed in May.
 The activity picked up significantly thereafter, with five storms forming in June, including one major hurricane and was the most active month of June on record at the time, although this mark was tied in 2018.
 By the middle of July, a total of 10 storms had formed with another tropical storm forming off the coast of Central America roughly every 10 days.
 Throughout July, a record seven named storms formed, although this mark was matched in 2015 and 2016.

-Within two more weeks, 13 tropical storms or hurricanes had formed, including 4 major hurricanes.
-By August 23, 2 more storms had been named.
-By early September, a total of 17 named storms had developed, 6 of which became hurricanes.
-Roughly two weeks later, two additional named storms were classified.
-After a lull in late September and early October, a total of 22 storms had formed by mid-October 21 of which developed in the EPHC's area of responsibility and the list of names was exhausted, forcing the agency to request emergency names.

 The cause of the high activity in 1985 is unknown; however, this year continued a trend of above average seasons that began in 1982.
 The hurricane season took place during a La Niña event, which tends to inhibit Pacific hurricane activity.
 However, 1985 was during a warm phase of the Pacific decadal oscillation and in the middle of an era where all but the 1988 Pacific hurricane season were near or above average.